 However, not everybody needs that extra range or stopping power (or the extra expense).
-The AR-15 is well suited for home protection, varmint, and other small game hunting, and even security and public protection duties.
+The AR-15 is well-suited for home protection, varmint, and other small game hunting, and even security and public protection duties.

-You can go to any gun store or even your local supermarket and buy ammo for your AR-15.
+You can go to any gun store or even your local retailers and buy ammo for your AR-15.
 In emergencies, you can rely on finding ammo, parts, magazines, accessories, and other copies of the rifle itself.

 While both the AR-10 and AR-15 are historically significant rifles, the AR-10 became the forefather of the hugely popular and influential AR-15.